College Basketball on TNT Sports

-College Basketball on TNT Sports is the de facto title of college basketball coverage produced by TNT Sports for TNT, TBS, TruTV and NBA TV.
-As of the 2024–25 season, TNT Sports airs coverage of the NCAA Division I men's basketball tournament, Acrisure Classic, Acrisure Holiday Invitational, and Players Era Festival.
+College Basketball on TNT Sports is the de facto title of college basketball coverage produced by TNT Sports for TNT, TBS, and TruTV.

+TBS initially broadcast two regular-season games in the early-1980s as part of syndication arrangements with the Lorimar Sports Network.
+In 2010, Turner Sports and CBS Sports partnered on an agreement—since extended through 2032—to acquire the rights to the NCAA Division I men's basketball tournament, with the two broadcasters co-producing coverage across CBS and the Turner networks.
+Outside of the NCAA tournament, TNT Sports' regular-season coverage had largely been limited to neutral-site showcase events such as the Coaches vs. Cancer Classic, and later the Acrisure Series and Players Era Festival, and various one-off broadcasts on NBA TV highlighting HBCUs.

+In the mid-2020s, TNT Sports began to acquire regular-season conference packages for the first time, beginning with a share of rights to the Big East Conference, and a package of Big 12 Conference games sublicensed from ESPN.

 History

 Early TBS games (1982–1983)

 On December 11, 1982, TBS (with the aid of more than 100 independent network affiliates and stations) broadcast a contest between Virginia and Georgetown (led by Ralph Sampson and Patrick Ewing respectively).
 The game in question (in which TBS paid approximately US$600,000 for the broadcasting rights) was called by Skip Caray and Abe Lemons.
 On November 26, 1983, TBS broadcast a contest between Kentucky and Louisville.
 TBS, in a joint venture with Sports Productions Inc. of Dallas, paid $600,000 for the rights to the game.
 Skip Caray and Joe Dean were on the call of the game.